gustafl/ExcelLibrary/README.md

 * Formulas
 * Formatting properties

-Also, the library will not create new workbooks _per se_, but this can be achieved by including a template workbook in your project and copy it whenever you need to create a workbook.
+Also, the library will not create new workbooks _per se_, but the same can be achieved by including a template workbook in your project and copy it whenever you need to create a workbook.